austincrim/austincrim.com/src/content/posts/web-storage.md

 The data you store in a browser is ultimately in your users' hands and, like anything you ship to a user, there's a chance they are going to screw it up.
 At any time, they can hit the "Clear browser storage" button which will wipe out most of the storage mechanisms I mention below.

 This means that browser storage should usually _enhance_ the user experience rather than create it.
-Storing data in the browser should be viewed as another kind of progressive enhancement.
+Storing data in the browser can be viewed as a kind of progressive enhancement.

 You _can_ tell the browser your data is important by opting in to [**persistent mode**](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/persist), but this only prevents the browser from automatically evicting your data if the [storage quota](#browser-storage-quotas) is getting low.
 The user can still remove data at any time.